functionguyy/HBnB_clone/README.md

 # AirBnB clone - The console

 ## Description of project
-The goal of the project is to deploy on your server a simple copy of the AirBnB website.
+The goal of the project is to deploy on our server a simple copy of the AirBnB website.

 ## Description of the command interpreter